- Review: Edward Jones

 This is the type of service I was looking for as a new investor.
 As someone who hadn’t invested in anything before, I needed an expert with the knowledge to help me learn.

-So when I first opened a Roth IRA with Edward Jones over 5 years ago, I was aware of the fact that I’d have to pay a higher price for full-service treatment, and I felt an in-person broker would be the best way to go.
+So when I first opened a Roth IRA (individual retirement account) with Edward Jones over five years ago, I was aware of the fact that I’d have to pay a higher price for full-service treatment, and I felt an in-person broker would be the best way to go.

-An advantage to working with an Edward Jones’ advisor is that the recommendations and investing strategy is easy to understand.
-Their investing policy is pretty straightforward, so you can be sure you’re not only getting the best service, but gaining some knowledge of how to invest along the way.
+An advantage to working with an Edward Jones advisor is that the recommendations and investing strategy is easy to understand.
+Their investing policy is pretty straightforward, so you can be sure you’re not only getting the best service, but also gaining some knowledge of how to invest along the way.

 Even though Edward Jones approaches their clients in a more hands-on fashion, they won’t be in your face every day of the year.
 In fact, unless I call to ask for an update, my broker won’t get in touch with me except for twice a year.